debby-sql/dbt-snowflake-observability/README.md

 # debby

-_Observability for dbt projects built on Snowflake_
+_Better observability for dbt projects built on Snowflake_

+Debby provides near real-time views into your dbt project's health.
+By enriching your query logs with detailed information about which model or test was running, it's able to extract that metadata into a single table with a rich summary of your whole project.

 ## Install